High School Academic Courses (Grades 9-12)

 Service Learning

-Service Learning Experience: Poverty in Seattle
+Service Learning Experience: Environmental Solutions for Seattle

 8:30 a.m. - 3:30 p.m.